Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

 ## Usage:

 0. Back up your ROM!
 Always create a backup before applying any patch.
-It is also highly recommend to use Lunar Helper, which allows for safe unpatching/repatching in case something goes wrong.
+It is also highly recommend to use Callisto, which allows for safe unpatching/repatching in case something goes wrong.
 1. Set `!AlwaysEnabled` to `1` if you would like Sticky Sprites to apply to all levels.
 Note: If this is set, behavior cannot be overridden.